OCF Connector for Amazon Athena: Install and Configure

 Basic Authentication

 Default.
-Leave this radio button selected if you are going to authenticate with an IAM user account.
+Leave this radio button selected if you are going to authenticate with basic authentication.

 STS Authentication

-Select this radio button if you are going to configure STS authentication.
+Select this radio button if you are going to configure STS Authentication with an IAM User.

 JDBC URI